Volvo V60 Insurance Rates

 Wyoming | $1,110 | -$138 | -11.1% |

-With so much variability in rates, the only way to know exactly what you will pay is to do a rate comparison and see how they stack up.
-Each insurance company uses a different method to calculate rates, so rate quotes can be significantly different.
+With so much variability in rates, the only way to figure out exactly what you will pay is to do a rate comparison and see how they stack up.
+Each insurance company uses a different rate calculation, and quoted rates can be significantly different from one company to the next.

 Model Year | Comprehensive | Collision | Liability | Total Premium |